tarekbardouni/ERSN-OpenMC-Py/readme.txt

 Our paper: ERSN-OpenMC-Py: A python-based open-source software for OpenMC Monte Carlo code. https://doi.org/10.1016/j.cpc.2024.109121

-How to use the GUI to install openmc and prerequisistes under miniconda3 This tutorial is tested for ubuntu 23.04, miniconda3 and python 3.7 3.9 and 3.11 The new version 1.3 of ERSN-OpenMC-Py allows to post-process tallies created by combining up to 6 filters.
+How to use the GUI to install openmc and prerequisistes under miniconda3 This tutorial is tested for ubuntu 24.04, miniconda3 and python 3.7 3.9 3.11 and 3.12 The version 1.3 of ERSN-OpenMC-Py allows to post-process tallies created by combining up to 6 filters.
 The version 1.3 of ERSN-OpenMC-Py allows to normalize tallies to cell volume, core power, unit lethargy and bin width.
 Up to 5 filters are combined with MeshFilter.
+The new release 1.4 introduces support for performing depletion calculations.
+Depletion results analysis tools are currently under development (planned for future updates).

 Prof. Tarek El Bardouni and Doctor Mohamed Lahdour, University Abdelmalek Essaadi, Radiations and Nuclear Systems Team, Tetouan, Morocco